ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/27_Communications/275116 PA and Mass Notification.md

    1. The separate cable runs will permit implementation of separate paging of each wing and floor as a future option without total re-cabling.
    1. Use existing telephone cable trays for the speaker cable installation, where possible.
    1. Where existing pull rope is used to pull speaker cable into a telephone voice conduit, a new pull rope shall be pulled in with the speaker cable.
-   1. Use voice telephone conduits, as necessary, after obtaining approval from the NREL technical representative.
+   1. Use voice telephone conduits, as necessary, after obtaining approval from the Owner technical representative.
    1. Wall-Mounted Outlets:
       1. Flush mounted.
    1. Floor-Mounted Outlets: